strath-ace/smart-dao/README.md

-### (Project 3 - Orbit Consensus Propagation)[./orbit_consensus_propagation]
+### Project 3 - Orbit Consensus Propagation

-This repository is to study the time it takes for consensus to be reached on-orbit across satellites to provide a way to make fault-tolerant decisions in space.
+The repository `orbit_consensus_propagation` is to study the time it takes for consensus to be reached on-orbit across satellites to provide a way to make fault-tolerant decisions in space.
 Multi-Objective Optimisation including a Genetic Algorithm is used to generate results.
 This repository is currently under development...